 To facilitate a collaborative space for our faculty and administrators to address COVID-19, ADEA has created the COVID-19 Response Community, a new COVID-19 Response ADEA Connect community where members can connect, engage and share information and resources regarding the COVID-19 pandemic with fellow colleagues.

 This site provides “LIVE updates” and the latest news on the COVID-19 and campus responses.

 This document is designed for use within a health care institution’s preparedness work, supplementing public health and clinical practice guidance on COVID-19.
 It aims to help structure ongoing discussion of significant, foreseeable ethical concerns arising under contingency levels of care and potentially crisis standards of care.

 Check this site for accreditation statement updates related to COVID-19.

-The Mullan Institute has released a video in its prerecorded mini-webinar series *new update*
+The Mullan Institute has released a video in its prerecorded mini-webinar series

 Emergency Health Workforce Policies to Address COVID-19: Ensuring Access to Oral Health Care.

 - Saturday, April 25, 2:00 p.m.
 Eastern Time